 Dave slipped his hands into his pockets.
 "You're really going to turn down help in this situation?"

-Dave grinned, toxic green gum peeking out from between his teeth.
+Dave grinned, neon green gum peeking out from between his teeth.
 "Got a mop?"

 He gestured at the wet floor.
 "A mop.
 Do.
 You.
 Have.
 One?"